Subtle body: Buddhism

 In Buddhist Tantra, the subtle body is termed the "innate body" (IAST) or the "uncommon means body" (asadhdrana-upayadeha), or IAST, rendered in Tibetan as traway-lu (transliterated phra ba’i lus).
 The subtle body is sometimes known as IAST, the “body made of mind” and is the means for synchronising the body and the mind, particularly during meditation.

 The subtle body consists of thousands of subtle energy channels (nadis), which are conduits for energies or "winds" (lung or prana) and converge at chakras.
 According to Dagsay Tulku Rinpoche, there are three main channels (nadis), central, left and right, which run from the point between the eyebrows up to the crown chakra, and down through all seven chakras to a point two inches below the navel.

-Lati Rinbochay describes the subtle body as consisting of 72,000 channels, various winds and a white and a red drop whilst a further very subtle body is a wind abiding in a drop at the centre of the heart chakra.
+Lati Rinbochay describes the subtle body as consisting of 72,000 channels, various winds, plus a white and a red drop whilst a further, very subtle body is wind abiding in a drop at the centre of the heart (Anahata/अनाहत) chakra.
 The central channel is then described as being squeezed by two channels that encircle it at each chakra and thrice at the heart chakra, ensuring the winds do not move upward or downward until death.

 Buddhist tantras generally describe four or five chakras in the shape of a lotus with varying petals.
-For example, the Hevajra Tantra (8th century) states:In the Center [i.e. chakra] of Creation [at the sexual organ] a sixty-four petal lotus.
+For example, the Hevajra Tantra (8th century) states:

+In the Center [i.e. chakra] of Creation [at the sexual organ] a sixty-four petal lotus.
 In the Center of Essential Nature [at the heart] an eight petal lotus.
 In the Center of Enjoyment [at the throat] a sixteen petal lotus.
-In the Center of Great Bliss [at the top of the head] a thirty-two petal lotus.In contrast, the historically later Kalachakra tantra describes six chakras.
+In the Center of Great Bliss [at the top of the head] a thirty-two petal lotus.

+In contrast, the historically later Kalachakra tantra describes six chakras.

 In Vajrayana Buddhism, liberation is achieved through subtle body processes during Completion Stage practices such as the Six Yogas of Naropa.